aconstlink/natus_suites/README.md

 ![Texture Array]( images/texture_array.jpg )

 ## 32_0_stream_out
-Tests and shows how to use the streamout object.
-This test directly uses the platform shaders.
-Nsl shaders will be tested in the next test.
-The application uses the streamout to transform geometry in a loop and renders it afterwards.
-This is a GPU only transformation.
+Tests and shows how to use the streamout object in a GPU only simulation loop.
+This test does not use nsl shaders yet but platform shaders directy.
+The application uses the streamout object to transform geometry in a loop and afterwards binds it as a geometry object(vertex input data) for rendering.

 ![Streamout]( images/streamout1.jpg )